Business ACH management for credit unions

 Each time an organization user successfully uploads a batch in Banno Online, an admin user can view the batch and its details in the ACH Management screen.
 Depending where batch is in its life cycle, a batch displays in the Active list, Processing batches screen, or History list.

-- The Active list displays batches noted as Ready or Initiated.
-Admin users can filter ACH batches by status and sort them based on a default list of batch details such as batch name, organization name, total credits, etc.
+The Active list displays batches noted as Ready or Initiated.
+Admin users can filter ACH batches by status and sort them based on a default list of batch details such as batch name, organization name, total credits, etc. The Active list is sorted by status: Pending Approval, Initiated, Processing, Ready.

 The Banno Digital Banking Platform does not update historical batches with ACH exception information that may be returned from the credit union’s ACH processor.